chloealbright/DevHiveMind/Algorithms & Data Structures/_Experiment/Problem Break Down experiment.md

 | **Result** |  |  |  |  | P | P |  |  |
 |  |  |  |  |  | Not Likely |  |  |  |
 |  |  |  |  |  | Proably |  |  |  |
+### Two Pointer or any   Approach break down

 Pre condition
-- Overlapping condition
+- Define Overlapping condition that may apply also keep [[Conditional Logic and Operators#Short circuit evaluation |Short Circuit Evaluation]] same for other overlap condition below
-- check size of array
+- Check size of array

 loop condition
-- Overlapping condition
+- Define Overlapping condition that may apply ...
 - Create condition to increment and decrement pointers
+- Define whatever else  condition are needed

 post condition
-- Overlapping condition
+- Define Overlapping condition that may apply...

 ## Update does a Reads and might return boolean

-## Delete or Error Exemption if approach isnt deleting stuff
+- Reassign any variable or add to value or remove or add any values to data structure using or call a helper or built  in function

+### Delete
+Delete any value from data structure the essentially falls under

 are there scenario were the array has multiple values that add up to target one potential edge case but not relevant to this problem